So, now that you are weaving overshot on your loom, what exactly is overshot? Where did it come from? What makes it so cool?

 What makes overshot so incredibly interesting that it was fundamentally a development of American weavers looking to express themselves.
 Many of the traditional patterns have mysterious names such as “Maltese Cross”, “Liley of the West”, “Blooming Leaf of Mexico” and “Lee’s Surrender”.
 Although the names are curious, the patterns that were developed from the variations of four simple blocks are incredibly intricate and luxurious.

-This is only the tip of the iceberg in regards to the history of this woven structure.
+This is only the tip of the iceberg with regard to the history of this woven structure.
 If you are interested in learning more about the culture and meaning of overshot, check out these resources!

 The National Museum of the American Coverlet- a museum located in Bedford, Pennsylvania that has an extensive collection of traditional and jacquard overshot coverlets.
 Great information online and they have a “Coverlet College” which is a weekend series of lectures to learn everything about the American coverlet.
 Check out their website - coverletmuseum.org